vanshul02/github-fetch-frontend/README.md

-# GitHub-Fetch API
+# GitHub-Fetch FrontEnd
-API that can fetch a user's details and their public repositories by consuming GitHub API.
+React SPA that can fetch a user's details and their public repositories by consuming GitHub API.

 ## Steps to Set-Up
 1. Clone this repository by using: